Last updated on February 7, 2026

 Each Jumpstart booster contains 20 cards, consisting of seven to eight lands while the rest are a mixture of all kinds of spells.
 All the spells in the booster match a given theme, like goblins, elves, or rainbow, with 46 different themes available in the original release.

-46 new themes will be introduced in Jumpstart 2022.
-Each theme can come in up to four different variations, each with slightly different card lists, giving a total of 121 different decks available so far.
+There were 46 new themes introduced in Jumpstart 2022.
+Each theme can come in up to four different variations, each with slightly different card lists, for a total of 121 different decks available in the set.

-The boosters also come with rares and mythics.
-Each booster will contain at least one rare, with one in three having an extra one.
-So far there are no foils included in Jumpstart packs.
-And while most of the lands are fairly ordinary basics, one in each booster matches the theme of the booster, and some (like the Phyrexian Swamp) are collector’s items.
-Mono-colored boosters will come with a land from the “thriving” cycle, too.
+The boosters also come with cards at rare and mythic rarity.
+Each booster contains at least one rare, with one-in-three having an extra one.
+Some boosters include foil lands, and others do not have any foils at all.
+And while most of the lands are fairly ordinary basics, one in each booster matches the theme of the booster, and some (like the Phyrexian Swamp) are collectorโs items.
+Mono-colored boosters often come with one of the โthrivingโ land cycle, too.

 How Do Jumpstart Boosters Work?